BuzzCutNorman/tap-mssql/README.md

 Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.

 ### Whats New 🛳️🎉
+**2023-04-26 New HD JSON Schema Types:**  XML, IMAGE, BINARY, and VARBINARY types have been give definitions.
+This is Thanks🙏 to Singer-SDK 0.24.0 which allows for JSON Schema `contentMediaType` and `contentEncoding`.
+Currently all binary data types are Base64 encoded before being sent to a tartget.
+The buzzcutnorman `target-mssql` and `target-postgres` are both able to translate them back into SQL data types.

 **2023-04-19 Upgraded to Meltano Singer-SDK 0.24.0**

 **2023-02-22 Batch Message Can Handle More Data Types:** You use batch message when a table contains DECIMAL or NUMERIC columns.
 Plus better batch message support for TIME, DATE, and DATETIME columns.